What is Azure Machine Learning studio?

 ML Studio (classic) vs Azure Machine Learning studio

-Released in 2015, ML Studio (classic) was our first drag-and-drop machine learning builder.
-It is a standalone service that only offers a visual experience.
+Released in 2015, ML Studio (classic) was the first drag-and-drop machine learning model builder in Azure.
+ML Studio (classic) is a standalone service that only offers a visual experience.
 Studio (classic) does not interoperate with Azure Machine Learning.